dereuromark/cakephp-geo/docs/Behavior/Geocoder.md

 ```

 Possible config options are:
+- apiKey (mandatory for some providers)
+- locale (for example DE)
+- region (for some providers
+- ssl (for some providers)
 - address: (array|string, optional) set to the field name that contains the string from where to generate the slug, or a set of field names to concatenate for generating the slug.
-- real: (boolean, optional) if set to true then field names defined in address must exist in the database table. defaults to false
-- expect: (array)postal_code, locality, sublocality, ...
-- min_accuracy: see above
 - overwrite: lat/lng overwrite on changes, defaults to false
 - update: what fields to update (key=>value array pairs)
 - on: beforeMarshall/beforeSave (defaults to save) - Set to false if you only want to use the validation rules etc
 - unit: defaults to km
+- allowInconclusive: False to throw exception
+- expect: (array)postal_code, locality, sublocality, ...

+Note that it is usually better to set global configs in your `app.php` using the `Geocoder` key.

 ## Configure your own geocoder
 By default it will use the GoogleMaps provider.